-"The artist, Albrecht Dürer, was an artist living in Europe during the 1500s.
-What do you know/can you infer about the kind of society he was living in, and why do you think that, as a European, he wanted to make an artwork featuring an Indian rhinoceros?"
+"The artist, Albrecht Dürer, lived in Europe during the 1500s.
+What do you know/can you infer about the kind of society he was living in, and why do you think, as a European, he wanted to make an artwork featuring an Indian rhinoceros?"